 So if you have the scared leash-pulling dog and your only resource is the Internet, you could follow the best thought-out, most humane, most straightforward loose leash walking method there is, but it probably wouldn’t work.
 And even with your good intentions, it might not be humane.
 You would be taking your dog repeatedly to an environment where he is scared, trying to teach him something challenging when he just wants to run home.

 Without a functional behavioral assessment, trying to change behavior is a shot in the dark.
 Our dogs deserve better.
-I hope this description helps shed a little light on the science of learning theory and how to determine whether a trainer you are interviewing or have hired knows their stuff.
+I hope this description helps shed a little light on the science of behavior and how to determine whether a trainer you are interviewing or have hired knows their stuff.

 - How To Find a Qualified Dog Trainer—New York Times